Rosario Armas:

 Irreverence Group Music [IGM] presents the debut studio album of Mexican mezzo-soprano Rosario Armas, accompanied by her husband, Cuban pianist Ahmed Alom, set to be released on November 1st (Día de los Muertos).
 The album features the premiere recordings of two song cycles by minimalist composer Julián De La Chica: Arias Florentinas, Op.
 15 and Canciones de la Muerte, Op.
 20 (2024), the latter dedicated to Armas.

-This new commission is based on verses by Fr.
+This new commission (Canciones de la Muerte, Op.
+20) is based on verses by Fr.
 António da Ascenção and was composed after De La Chica's visit to Évora, in southern Portugal, during the summer of 2023.
 In a chapel known as the Capela dos Ossos (Chapel of Bones), built with human remains, these verses were found inscribed on one of its pillars.
 Additionally, at the entrance, it reads: “Nos ossos que aqui estamos, pelos vossos esperamos,” which translates to “We bones that are here, await yours.”
 This inscription serves as a poignant reminder of mortality and the transient nature of life.
 Deeply moved by the story and the verses, De La Chica decided to transform them into songs.

 Listen to Aria No. 3: El Arno